UA-141369524-4

 Please don’t make me work extra hard today.
 And give me what I want: more rest, but also enough nourishing energy, so I don’t have to hunt around for help from the surrounding systems.

 Thank you for a glass of water that signals to me that you’re up.
-Then for starters, a prebiotic and probiotic breakfast would be great!, like oatmeal, banana, yogurt, berries, and even a smoothie format is fine.
+Then for starters, a prebiotic and probiotic breakfast would be great!, like oatmeal, banana, yogurt, berries, and even a healthy smoothie format is fine.
 This gets me going, before you really feed me…

 You can mix it up or eat the same thing daily, but I do like some healthy variety.
 It keeps me from getting bored and helps me run best.
+I love healthy savory foods.

-And yes I do rumble and signal to you when to go to the restroom, so I can rest.
+And yes I do rumble and signal to you when to go to the rest-room, so I can rest.

 Please remember (…write yourself a note maybe? 😁) …fill me with small nutrient-dense meals every 4-5 hours so I have the time to churn the last meal and can consistently count on being fed.
 Then please give me energy again… plant-based carbs would be good… oh and btw, I’m not as color blind as you think I am ‘cause I do recognize when you eat from the rainbow (haha!). 🌈